crutchcorn/ReikazeRamblesRedux/content/reikaze/posts/the-anitay-anime-awards-of-2019-1841170296/index.md

 ***

-### Author’s Pick for Best ED: *Kaguya-sama: Love Is War* - “Chikatto Chika Chika”​ by Chika Fujiwara
+### Author’s Pick for Best ED: *Kaguya-sama: Love Is War* - “Chikatto Chika Chika” by Chika Fujiwara

 ***